Instituto María Rosa Mystica, Sacerdotes Carismáticos Misioneros: Work and Mission

-The institute does not at present possess any buildings or community houses.
-At the time of its foundation, representatives of the institute were formally received by the Roman Catholic Cardinal Archbishop of Buenos Aires Jorge Mario Bergoglio, who expressed his appreciation, but as the institute is not canonically recognised by the Vatican, its clergy cannot operate in any of Argentina's thousands of churches.
-The celebration of the sacraments and liturgical acts take place in a variety of small oratories, privately erected chapels, homes and public places, especially in the poorer areas of the city.
-The homely, direct style of the institute's Charismatic Missionary Priests has won them the affection of some of Buenos Aires’ poorest inhabitants, including members of the semi–legal immigrant communities from poorer parts of Latin America, who might conceivably feel intimidated by the imposing splendour of the country's colonial–era Roman Catholic churches.
+The Institute does not at present possess any buildings or community houses.
+At the time of its foundation, representatives of the institute were formally received by the Roman Catholic Cardinal Archbishop of Buenos Aires Jorge Mario Bergoglio, but as the institute is not canonically recognised by the Vatican, its clergy cannot operate in any of Argentina's thousands of churches.
+The celebration of the sacraments and liturgical acts takes place in a variety of small oratories, privately erected chapels, homes and public places, especially in the poorer areas of the city.
+The homely, direct style of the institute's Charismatic Missionary Priests has won them the affection of some of Buenos Aires' poorest inhabitants, including members of the semi–legal immigrant communities from poorer parts of Latin America.

-While living and working among the poor, offering spiritual and emotional support, especially to those Christians who feel alienated from the traditional churches, the institute's members are dedicated to ongoing professional and pastoral formation, and to the modest ecumenical movement present in the overwhelmingly conservative Roman Catholic–dominated republic.
+While living and working among the poor, offering spiritual and emotional support, especially to those Christians who feel alienated from the traditional churches, the institute's members are dedicated to the ongoing professional and pastoral formation, and to the modest ecumenical movement present in the overwhelmingly conservative Roman Catholic–dominated republic.
 The Institute of Mary Mystic Rose looks towards greater cooperation with the mainstream denominations wherever possible, both in Argentina and abroad, and to discovering new ways to spread the Gospel by way of the inclusive and ecumenical catholic faith.